DHBern/swiss-sculptures/data-conversion/README.md

 - Add information on the artwork to `data.csv`
 - Add information on the images (url and credits) to `images.csv`
 - Make sure that the data shares the same unique `id`
   - Currently, this is a string containing the name of the artwork and the ess-spa-year.
-But it can be anything.
-  - Avoid special characters and whitespaces
+Avoid special characters and whitespaces

 # Step 2: Create features.geojson